loosolab/UROPA/docs/output.md

 UROPA provides many output files.
-The different outputs are showns with an example:
+The different outputs are shown with an example:

-H3K4me1 peaks from UCSC (processed data accession ENCFF001SUE were annotated for genes from gencode v19 ([further details](#"Used peak and annotation files")) using almost default values:
+H3K4me1 peaks from UCSC (processed data accession ENCFF001SUE were annotated for genes from gencode v19 ([further details](http://uropa.readthedocs.io/en/latest/uropa-example/#used-peak-and-annotation-files)) using almost default values:
-{"queries":[{"feature":"gene", "attribute":"gene_name"}],
+{"queries":[{"feature":"gene", "attribute":"gene_id"}],
 "GTF": "gencode.v19.annotation.GTF",
 "bed": "ENCFF001SUE.bed"}

+**Important Note** Make sure to give any attributes, otherwise the annotated peaks will be displayed without any assignment.
 To make it easier, the feature was set on gene.
-Otherwise it is possible that thare are thousands of valid annotations for one peak.
+Otherwise it is possible that there are hundreds of valid annotations for one peak.
-But whatever should be analysed, it is possible to leave out this key as well.
+But whatever should be analyzed, it is possible to leave out this key as well.
 Of course, the attribute key cannot be left out, this is what the peaks will be annotated for.
 Running UROPA with:
 ```